Alluxio/alluxio/docs/en/compute/Presto-Iceberg.md

 * Table of Contents
 {:toc}

-In order to use Presto to query an Iceberg table, make sure you have set up Presto, Hive metastore and Alluxio.
-If you haven't done so, please refer to the [guide]({{ '/en/compute/Presto.html' | relativize_url }}) on general Presto installation and configuration.
+In order to use Presto to query an Iceberg table, make sure you have a working setup of Presto, Hive Metastore and Alluxio, and Presto can access data through Alluxio's filesystem interface.
+If not, please refer to the
+[guide]({{ '/en/compute/Presto.html' | relativize_url }}) on general Presto installation
+and configuration.
 Most of that guide apply for Iceberg workflows as well, and this document covers the specific instructions for working with Iceberg tables.

-Before proceeding, make sure you have a working setup of Presto, Hive metastore and Alluxio, and Presto can access data through Alluxio's filesystem interface.
 The [guide]({{ '/en/compute/Presto.html' | relativize_url }}) mentions two approaches that
 Presto can access data through Alluxio: via the filesystem interface, and via the catalog service.
 Alluxio has not added support for Iceberg in the catalog service yet, so for Iceberg tables Presto